iminator25/DNS_Lookup_Service/README.md

-   This program was built in intellij and when running it I would recommed to go through that software.
+   This program was built in intellij and when running it I would recommed to go through that IDE.

    If you are having a problem running it make sure to edit the run configuratins and add the following line in the "Program arguments:" field. "a.root-servers.net".
 Once that is done it should work fine.